tushar-sharma/tushar-sharma.github.io/_posts/2024-07-22-review-book-the-molecule-of-more.md

 ---
 layout: post
-title: Review Book: The Molecule of More
+title: Review of The Molecule of More
 image: /img/
 thumb: /img/
-author: ;
+author: tushar sharma
 category: blog
 published: false
 ---